-Fifa U-17 Women’s World Cup: India’s campaign ends after loss to technically superior Morocco
+Fifa U-17 Women’s World Cup: India show fight but technically superior Morocco still prevail

 “If we look at these girls playing for Morocco, five or six are playing in France in good academies, two in Netherlands, one in Belgium, one in Tottenham (in England) I saw.
 They are already playing for really, really, really good academy teams.
 They have been training like this for many years; we have been training for five months to catch up to them.
 But we couldn’t do that.
 But we have been fighting so hard and that is one thing I’m really proud of.
 We need to see the fact that these five months wasn’t enough to be ready to challenge the best teams,” Dennerby said.

-Going into the tournament, the match against fellow debutants Morocco was supposed to be India’s best chance of coming away with a point in a group featuring heavyweights USA and Brazil.
+Going into the tournament, the match against fellow debutants Morocco was supposed to be India’s best chance of coming away with a point or three in a group featuring heavyweights USA and Brazil.
 Going by Friday’s match, there is still some way to go for India to even match Morocco on the international stage.